 Emergency Shut-Off Valve

 This manual valve, used to turn the entire irrigation system on and off, should be on the house side of the water meter close to the city water supply line.
 For most sprinkler systems installed within the last 15-20 years, the emergency shut-off valve is a part of the backflow device, and can be identified by two valve handles on the same device.

 Circuit Control Valve

 Each circuit operates a separate control valve.
-Group these valves in an accessible spot outdoors, such as near a door or patio.
-Keep it away from heavy foot traffic.
+These valves should be grouped in an accessible spot outdoors, such as near a door or patio.
 Each group of valves forms a manifold.
 In most cases, it is practical to have two manifolds, one for the front yard and one for the back and side yard.
-To simplify installation, plan to put one manifold near the principal service line.
-If you use an outdoor faucet as a hookup, place the manifold there.
+To simplify installation, plan to have your technician put one manifold near the principal service line.
+If you use an outdoor faucet as a hookup, tell your technician to put the manifold there.

 Sprinkler Valve Mechanics

 Valve controls the flow of water from the main supply line to the sprinklers on a particular circuit.
 Manual control valves are common in areas where rain is heavy in the summer.
 In drier regions, sprinklers tend to be automated.

 These are the most basic systems.
 You control the irrigation entirely, turning it on and off as needed.
 The primary advantage of manual irrigation is it keeps you in close contact with the yard and its’ needs.
 This contrasts strongly with an automatic system, which you can easily forget about, even when human intervention occasionally might be useful.
 If you have a manual system, you will probably notice increased water use.
 Manual systems are most practical when the yard is small or when only parts of it — such as a vegetable garden — need irrigation.
 As the irrigated area increases in size and variety, running your system manually is more complicated.